 Any projected hardware or software costs should not be included in proposer’s response to this RFP.

-The State has developed a model with a specific number of hours for each role in the table for the purposes of computing a total cost.
+The State has developed a model with a specific number of hours for each role in the table for the purposes of computing a Total Cost.
 The number of hours in the model for each rate category will be published upon proposal opening.
 The hours in the model are being utilized for evaluation purposes only and do not represent a commitment by the State to incur the costs projected.